-It is expected that in the result of activities implemented by projects would be improved capacity and developed mechanisms for cooperation among public institutions and entities at local and regional level, in rural areas and cities.
-Cross-border interaction among people and communities on both sides of the border would be enhanced, thus contributing to better understanding between the inhabitants of Latvia and Lithuania.
+- improved capacity and developed mechanisms for cooperation among public institutions and entities at local and regional level, in rural areas and cities, - enhanced cross-border interaction among people and communities on both sides of the border, thus contributing to better understanding between the inhabitants of Latvia and Lithuania.

-Indicative list of supported activities for SO 1.1 (the list is not arranged in the order of priority):
+Indicative list of supported activities (the list is not arranged in the order of priority):

-- 1) Efficient joint solutions and pilot actions for development/improvement of public services in the field of public administration, education, healthy lifestyle, e.g., - integrated actions for simplification and reduction of administrative burden, - development of joint concepts, strategies, action plans, etc. for development/improvement of cross-border public services,
+- 1) Efficient joint solutions and pilot actions for development/improvement of public services in the field of public administration, education, healthy lifestyle, e.g., - integrated actions for simplification and reduction of administrative burden, - development of joint concepts, strategies, action plans, etc. for development/improvement of cross-border public services. - enhancing the adaptation and provision of joint public services through pilot actions that tackle cross-border area obstacles, etc. - 2) People-to-people actions and involvement of society in the field of healthy lifestyle, education, cultural heritage promotion, e.g.,

-- enhancing the adaptation and provision of joint public services through pilot actions that tackle cross-border area obstacles, etc. - 2) People-to-people actions and involvement of society in the field of healthy lifestyle, education, cultural heritage promotion, e.g., - initiatives boosting activity of local civic society (e.g., in decision making at the local level meetings, public discussions, focus groups on any projects, needs), - organisation of joint trainings, workshops, summer schools, summer academies, competitions, exchange programmes and other events, etc. - 3) Capacity building, transfer of good practices and development of necessary competences of local and regional authorities, e.g., - development and implementation of training and mentoring activities as capacity raising initiative for local and regional authorities, - transfer of solutions, good practices and exchange of experience (among partners, in the Programme area and outside it), etc.
+- initiatives boosting activity of local civic society (e.g., in decision making at the local level meetings, public discussions, focus groups on any projects, needs), - organisation of joint trainings, workshops, summer schools, summer academies, competitions, exchange programmes and other events, etc. - 3) Capacity building, transfer of good practices and development of necessary competences of local and regional authorities, e.g., - development and implementation of training and mentoring activities as capacity raising initiative for local and regional authorities, - transfer of solutions, good practices and exchange of experience (among partners, in the Programme area and outside it), etc.